philou/philou.github.com/README.md

 Minimal mistakes does not provide 'stable' or 'latest' branches.
 By default, github pages remote theme uses the latest commit.
 This can be broken !
 In order to avoid this, I created a the `_update_version.sh` script that curls github to find the latest release, and updates `_config.yml` to point to this version.
 Everytime `_preview.sh` is ran, the version is updated.

-### Grid homepage

-In order to display teaser images and posts as a grid on the homepage, I inlined and merged layout code from `_layouts/home.html` and `_layouts/posts.html` directly into `index.html`.

-It might be better to add this to home directly

 ### Email feed

 I copied `_includes/footer.html` from minimal-mistakes-jekyll-4.12.2/_includes/footer.html to add my mail feed subscription button